 Would you like your plant to be permanently operating to the highest possible efficiency and safety standards, not just at start-up but throughout its entire lifetime?

-As a technological leader with around 90 years of experience in the fertilizer business thyssenkrupp Industrial Solutions can accompany you on the entire journey of your plant.
+As a technological leader with around 90 years of experience in the fertilizer business thyssenkrupp Uhde can accompany you on the entire journey of your plant.

 As a professional service provider to the ammonia & urea industry we offer you a comprehensive service portfolio for continuous improvement of your plant in the fields of a minimized power consumption, increased capacity, plant availability & safety as well as product quality in order to support you on your way to becoming "best in class".